Mullion Cove: 20th century

 For several hundred years the Cornish Pilchard Fishing was sustained by one large Italian market.
 In the early 1800s Pilchards from some locations were even sent to the W. Indies, and in the 1870s they were sold in the fish markets of New York as Sardines.
 In 1909 the Italian market was hit by a large earthquake in Messina.
 In Britain there was no taste for Pilchards and even with a fast train service to London the salted pilchards were never popular.
 In London they were almost unheard of.
 After hundreds of years the market was changing.
-There was an intervention by the 1914-1918 Great War which also saw the introduction of more efficient engines for fishing boats.
+There was an intervention by the 1914–1918 Great War which also saw the introduction of more efficient engines for fishing boats.

 The demise of the pilchard was set and by the early 1920s the seine boats had begun to disappear, never to return.
 In 1923 Italy lifted the Tariff on all salt fish except Pilchards making prices unfavourable.
 The pilchard market was now competing with salt cod, herring and other fish.
 In the late 1920s, in Italy, Mussolini was of the opinion that the Pilchard merchants were charging more than they should.
 Cornish Pilchard fishermen had no one to fish for.
-In 1928 catches of mixed Mackerel and Pilchards, between 30,000-60,000 were brought into Newlyn, but the market was already glutted.
+In 1928 catches of mixed Mackerel and Pilchards, between 30,000 and 60,000 were brought into Newlyn, but the market was already glutted.
 The fish had to be dumped into the Mounts Bay.
 By 1935 Mussolini would not spend Italian money abroad.
 Imports of pilchards from the UK, including those from Cornish curers were banned.
 By 1939 Britain was importing millions of canned pilchards from markets in California and Japan.
 The countries of the British Empire were also importing them in large quantities, but not from Cornwall.
 No one wanted Cornish pilchards.

 In the 1920s and 1930s there were only apparently only 2 or 3 Mullion boats involved with the Mount's Bay drift and net fishery.
 Around 1938 the few larger fishing boats at Mullion were sold in favour of smaller, less costly boats.
 Fishing was not easy and making a good living was becoming more difficult.
 The start of World War II later in 1939 ended pilchard fishing.
 Markets and fishermen never really recovered.